philipturner/apm-roadmap/Documentation/Near-Term/Commercialization.md

 > \*Note the extreme barrier to entry when acquiring custom chips with EUV-enabled nodes.
 On the order of $10,000 per wafer, which may pale in comparison to the design and software licensing cost.
 >
-> We assert that physical objects aligned to the crystal lattice are orders of magnitude easier to design.
+> We assert that physical objects aligned to a crystal lattice are orders of magnitude easier to design.
 Translational symmetry is the reason DNA origami designs scale to very large building block counts.

 Our product will be soldered onto PCBs, serving similar functions to [TTL](https://en.wikipedia.org/wiki/Transistor%E2%80%93transistor_logic) components from the 1960's.
 The continued existence of the vinyl record market demonstrates profitability of "retro" technologies, with transistor counts matching the earliest digital hardware.
 The novelty of possessing the first "atomically precise" logic will distinguish our product from other discrete transistors.